- Student and Employer Responsibilities

 The evaluation form is designed to give the student feedback on his or her job performance.
-When a student terminates employment in the department, the supervisor forwards all of that student's evaluations forms to the office of the Library Student Employment Coordinator.
-S/he will transfer the rankings to a cumulative record of student employment.
-The cumulative record is retained in the Student Employment Coordinator's office indefinitely and the evaluations are kept for 5 years after the student terminates library employment.
+When a student terminates employment in the unit, the supervisor forwards all of that student's evaluations forms to the office of the Library Student Employment Assistant.
+S/he will transfer the rankings to an online cumulative record of student employment.
+The cumulative record is retained indefinitely and the evaluations are kept for 5 years after the student terminates library employment.

 Students are evaluated on the following areas: Relations with Others; Attitude and Application to Work; Judgement; Dependability; Knowledge of Tasks; Quality of Work.
 The definitions given below provide the supervisor with a guide to use in determining student performance:

 EXCELLENT--Consistently exceeds work expectations as set forth in job description.
 Student is eager, creative, fair, prudent, efficient, highly motivated.
 Student is adaptable, responsible, and dedicated.